 Thanks for your comment.
 I think I see a couple of aspects to your question here.
 I may though have misunderstood the question – so please let me know if I’m wrong.
 I think you’re focusing on the policy approach in your question?

-In addition to the policy approach, the workshop does also talk about some practical etiquette in online social networking (in fact, a chunk of the workshop is around this – half of it is on how to act in a social networking environment, and the other half is how the business responds.
+In addition to the policy approach, the workshop does also talk about some practical etiquette in online social networking (in fact, a chunk of the workshop is around this – half of it is on how to act in a social networking environment, and the other half is how the business responds, the Best Live Casinos UK are popular and stable on online sites and it keeps growing with time, networking now can be seen anywhere online.
 Since an alarmingly large number of accountants do seem to have friends, they do seem to use online social networking as well ïŠ.
 A misstep in this space can result in a fairly tragic career-limiting move.
 So I think all accountants would profit from doing this part of the workshop.

 Regarding the policy approach, the first aspect I see is whether accountants should be in the role of developing policies & procedures around social networking.
 As a general rule inside the business, I suppose you’re correct that pure accountants don’t get involved in this sort of thing.
 However, I would say that CPAs are a broad church and many members are not so much pure accountants as general managers (I’m sure I saw a stat on that somewhere).
 So – certainly not all CPAs, but some, would be/could be/should be involved in developing a response, or at least understand what the issues involved are.
 Since the CPAs tag line is ‘We mean business’, if social networking is a business issue then CPAs should be across it.